uglycry/SuperNova/README.md

 - `Alt + S` - Opens a science cloak in our proxy
 - `Alt + E` - Opens an English cloak in our proxy

+- PS- There's like 100+ links for those shortcuts.

 ## Deployment

 ### Quick Deployment Options